saimaheshwaran/hes-tep/test-elevate-utilities/README.md

 ## ExcelReader

 Java class named ExcelReader in the com.tep.utilities package, designed to read data from Excel files.
 It uses the Fillo library to query Excel data with SQL-like syntax and the Apache POI library to interact with Excel sheets.
 The class maintains a nested LinkedHashMap to store the retrieved data in a structured format.
 The getPageObjects method reads page objects from an Excel file, organizing them into this map, while the getSheetNames method retrieves the names of all sheets in the Excel file.
 The class handles file connections and exceptions, ensuring the connection is closed after use.

+## Constants

+This class serves as a utility to store static constants and methods for a framework.
+It includes paths to various directories such as the project base, main, test, and target directories, as well as paths to property files like web.properties, tep.properties, and api.properties.
+The class also contains a static block that loads properties from the tep.properties file and initializes related paths.The class is designed to centralize configuration and common utility functions for ease of maintenance and reuse across the framework.

+## ExceptionUtils

+The ExceptionUtils class in the com.tep.utilities package provides static utility methods for error handling in Java.
+It includes functions to log errors and throw exceptions, specifically IllegalArgumentException and RuntimeException, when certain conditions are met, such as an object being null.
+The class is designed to be non-instantiable with a private constructor and uses the SLF4J logging facade for logging errors.
+Methods are overloaded to offer flexibility in specifying custom error messages and using different loggers.

+## JsonManipulator

+The JsonManipulator class in the com.tep.utilities package is designed to handle JSON data manipulation using the Jackson library for parsing and updating JSON structures, and JsonPath for querying.
+It provides methods to read, write, update, and delete JSON elements, as well as to handle exceptions and log errors using SLF4J.
+The class encapsulates a JsonNode object representing the JSON data and offers a string constructor to initialize the JSON structure from a given JSON string.

+## JsonUtils

+The JsonUtils class in the com.tep.utilities package provides a static method for converting Java objects to JSON string representations using the Jackson library.
+The class has a private constructor to prevent instantiation, making it a utility class.
+It handles null objects by returning the string "null" and logs errors during the conversion process, returning a default error string if an exception occurs.

+## MapUtils

+The MapUtils class in the com.tep.utilities package provides static methods for working with maps, including converting maps to string representations, transforming Cucumber DataTables into maps, and updating maps based on different modes (set, update, delete).
+The class is designed to be non-instantiable with a private constructor and uses SLF4J for logging.
+It also integrates with the ExceptionUtils class for error handling.

+## MethodUtils

+The MethodUtils class in the com.tep.utilities package provides a static method for executing a given method with a retry mechanism that includes an exponential backoff strategy.
+It is designed to be non-instantiable with a private constructor and uses SLF4J for logging.
+The executeWithRetry method attempts to execute a supplied method multiple times (up to a specified maximum) and waits for an increasing duration between retries, with a cap on the maximum wait time.
+If all retries fail, it throws a RuntimeException.

+## PlaceHolderReplacer

+The PlaceHolderReplacer class in the com.tep.utilities package is a utility class for replacing placeholders in a string with corresponding values from a provided map.
+Placeholders are expected to be in the format ${placeholder}.
+The class allows for case-insensitive matching of placeholders by converting keys to lowercase and supports the option to replace unknown placeholders with a default value or leave them unchanged.

+## PropUtils

+The PropUtils class in the com.tep.utilities package is a utility class for handling operations on properties files.
+It provides methods to read, write, and retrieve key-value pairs from a properties file.
+The class is initialized with the path to a properties file, and it loads the properties into a Properties object.
+It also allows for converting the properties to a Map for easier access and manipulation, and includes functionality to update the properties file with new or changed key-value pairs.

+## StringToType

+The StringToType class in the com.tep.utilities package provides static methods to convert string representations of values into their respective data types based on a suffix that indicates the type (e.g., ":int" for integers, ":bool" for booleans).
+It uses an ObjectMapper for JSON parsing when the suffix indicates a JSON object.
+The class cannot be instantiated due to its private constructor and throws a RuntimeException if parsing fails or the specified data type conversion is not possible.

+## StringUtils

+The StringUtils class in the com.tep.utilities package offers static methods for string operations, such as obfuscating a string by replacing its characters with asterisks and indenting each line of a given text.
+The class is designed to be non-instantiable with a private constructor.
+It provides methods for custom indentation using a specified character and amount, as well as a default indentation using two spaces.

+## YamlReader

+The YamlReader class in the com.tep.utilities package is a utility class for handling YAML files.
+It provides methods to read and merge YAML data from files or directories, and to convert YAML data to JSON format.
+The class uses a YAMLMapper to read YAML and an ObjectMapper with enabled indentation to serialize objects to JSON.
+It handles file reading and conversion operations, returning the results as maps or JSON strings, and includes error handling for null inputs and I/O exceptions.